ControlledChaos/sitecore/README.md

 7. **General prefix**
    Find `scp` and replace with something unique to your plugin name.
 Use only lowercase letters.
 This will change the prefix of all filters and settings, and the prefix of functions outside of a class.

-8. **Author**
-   Find `Greg Sweet <greg@ccdzine.com>` and replace with your name and email address or those of your organization.

-9. **Constants**
+8. **Constants**
    See the `includes/config.php` file to change developer/agency details, plugin name & URL, plus more personal or white-label constants.

 Edit the README file in the root directory as needed, or delete it.

-Finally, remember to modify or remove the instructional information in admin pages, including contextual help tabs.
+Finally, remember to modify or remove any instructional information in admin pages, including contextual help tabs.
 Remove these renaming instructions as desired.

 ## License & Warranty